 Monitoring Ongoing Asset Protection Needs as Time Progresses

 It’s important to keep in mind that an asset protection plan is not a static entity.
 Asset planning changes as you do.
 The events in your life, such as a business expansion or closure, a new marriage or an emerging health concern, should be addressed by the asset protection plan you have in place.
-It is crucial that you regularly monitor your ongoing needs as time passes.
+You have learned how to protect assets.
+You have taken action.
+Now, it is crucial that you regularly monitor your ongoing needs as time passes.
 This gives you the opportunity to make necessary changes in a timely manner to ensure that your asset protection plan provides you, your assets and your loved ones with adequate and sufficient protection.

 Asset Protection Tip #1: Separate LLC for Each Business

 Your asset protection plan should reflect the current state of your business or businesses, as the case might be.
 It should keep up with the changes in your professional life.
 Whether your business grows or shrinks, when you acquire new business assets or shed old ones, as you establish your business in other states or even into international territory – your asset protection plan must be in-step with these developments.

 Each time you establish a new business, set it up as a separate limited liability company (LLC) on its own.
 This may seem like a natural decision to make.
 This is especially true when the new business you are establishing is completely different from a business you already own.

 Let’s say your first business was a dry cleaning shop.
 Your second business is a restaurant.
 You should keep businesses in similar fields under separate LLCs as well.
 For example, let’s say you decide to open a store selling restaurant equipment.
 You already have a restaurant.
 Avoid the temptation to bunch them under one LLC.
 Cubby-hole your liability.
 Do this by operating your different businesses as separate LLCs.
 This insulates each business from a lawsuit that may be lodged against one of your business units.